leakec/sihm/README.md

 **This repository is under construction.
 Please check back soon :)**

+For now, a quick example of sihm's output can be found [here](https://leakec.github.io/sihm/ball_rolling.html).

 ## Summary

 Create a command-line tool that takes a YAML file (will support other types in the future) that defines geometry and properties of that geometry&mdash;position, velocity, color, etc.&mdash;vs. time and turns it into a standalone, interactive HTML movie.